EUDAT-Training/B2SHARE-Training/api/07_Update_all_community_metadata_fields.md

-# Update all community metadata fields
+# Update all record metadata fields
-In most cases all metadata fields of a community metadata schema need to be filled in upon submit.
+In most cases all metadata fields of a community metadata schema need to be filled in upon submitting updated metadata for a record.
 In this guide, the community metadata schema definition is processed to obtain all required and optional fields.
-A JSON patch is prepared that will update these fields based on input from a locally-stored metadata file.
+A JSON patch is prepared that will update these fields in a record based on input from a locally-stored metadata file.

 This guide covers:
 - Getting and analysing the community metadata schema definition